 |We need your input!

 We've received lots of interest in our Freshmen Transition, ACT/Mindfulness, and Women of Color groups; however, we need your help in determining the best days and times to offer these groups.
 Your input does not require commitment.
 This form will be available through Sept.
 30. Thanks in advance!

 Designed for first-year students, Freshman Transition Group provides a safe space to explore adjustment-related issues – social concerns, homesickness, academic difficulties, etc. – and receive support in the midst of a significant life change.

 Break the Silence: Life After Sexual Assault

 A group that aims to create a community of support and understanding for Tulane students who identify as survivors or victims of sexual assault.
 This group involves a combination of education and group discussion.
 Each week, we will explore a new topic and discuss what it means to survive, recover, and thrive after sexual assault.
 Topics will include: coping with triggers, responding to self-blame and rape culture, sexuality, and navigating romantic relationships.

 Many young people today feel pressure to meet an “ideal” image, especially when it comes to their physical appearance.
-Reflections will provide members a safe place to talk about body image and learn ways to develop a healthier relationship with their body.
-Topics will include: technology, perfectionism, and self-limiting beliefs as they affect our view of ourselves.
+This group will provide members with a safe place to talk about body image and learn ways to develop a healthier relationship with their body.
+In this group, we will explore topics such as technology, perfectionism, and self-limiting beliefs as they affect our view of ourselves.

 Ph.D. and Dissertation Support Group